Tutoring, Mentoring and Support

 If you're having problems writing course papers, or if you'd just like to improve your writing, consider a visit to The Writing Place.
 Located in the University Library, The Writing Place provides carefully trained and supervised student tutors as well as reference works such as dictionaries, style manuals, and research guides.

-You might also consider a visit to CAPS (Counseling and Psychological Services).
+You might also consider a visit to Counseling and Psychological Services (CAPS).
 This can be a good idea if you think personal problems may be interfering with your academic performance, if you are very upset by your less-than-ideal performance, or if you're just feeling confused about your situation.

-Consider dropping a class or requesting more time to complete it
+Consider dropping a class, withdrawing or requesting more time to complete it

-If you think you will be unable to finish all the required work for a course by the end of the quarter, getting an Incomplete (a grade of Y) and finishing later may be an option.
+If you have been making good progress toward a course but circumstances beyond your control are making you unable to finish all the required work for a course by the end of the quarter, petitioning for an Incomplete (a grade of Y) and finishing later may be an option.
 Permission to receive a Y grade is granted only when circumstances beyond your control prevent timely completion of the course.

 You should also be aware of possible consequences of missing class meetings, whether for health or other reasons—and take steps to address them.